webix-hub/docs/data/desktop/building_app_architecture.md

 ##Basic principles

 Before using library components you need to draw the scheme of their arrangement and define the way they would be positioned towards each other.
-It can be done with the help of four interface-building components, namely:
+It can be done with the help of five interface-building components, namely:

 - [Layout](desktop/layout.md)
 - [Multiview](desktop/multiview.md)